-On September 23 there will be an equinox.
-Known as the September equinox, it will occur at 09:05 UTC.
-The Sun will appear to shine directly on the equator and the day and night will be equal in length throughout the world.
-This date also marks the first day of fall (autumnal equinox) in the northern hemisphere and the first day of spring (vernal equinox) in the southern hemisphere.
+This month will be much less eventful than the previous one.
+On September 22 the September equinox will occur at 14:49 UTC.
+The Sun will shine directly on the equator and there will be nearly equal amounts of day and night throughout the world.
+This is also the first day of fall (autumnal equinox) in the northern hemisphere and the first day of spring (vernal equinox) in the southern hemisphere.

-Photo of Uranus taken by NASA’s Voyager 2 probe.
+Planet Uranus as seen by NASA’s Voyager 2 probe.

 As you know, the Moon has a big impact on the visibility of celestial bodies in the night sky.
 So here are the Moon’s phases for this month:

 Mercury: The closest planet to the Sun can be seen at dawn and dusk in the constellation of Leo.
 This planet, being the closest to the Sun, will appear to move quickly in the night sky and its position will change in the following weeks.